 Hire a Technical Writer

-My first word of advice is this – If you have such a plan on the horizon, where the Technical / Process documentation is the primary focus – hire a Technical Writer, not a Business Analyst, to give guidance from the start of the project, NOT when the end date is in sight.
-The TW can highlight issues, risks and bottlenecks.
-You will also know what you can reasonably expect to achieve within the allocated time assigned to the project.
+My advice is this: If you have a project that requires documentation, hire a Technical Writer, not a Business Analyst, for advice from the start of the project, NOT when the end date is in sight and when the budget is running out.
+The TW can highlight issues, risks, and bottlenecks and help you manage expectations within the allocated time assigned to the project.

 The Technical writers will need: